mrfylke/frammr-mqtt-validator/specifications/validators/nfc/nfc.md

 travel rights and when there is a need to prioritize between them (e.g. NOD, account based, etc).

+Only supported type for now is `desfire` and that needs to be set as `type`, for future proofing when new types are added.

 ## Examples

 ```json